prydin/classab-amp/README.md

 make it my own.

 ## Overall design
-The design is a simple single differential stage amplifier with a single transistor VAS driving two Darlington pair for the final current gain stage.
+The design is a simple single differential stage amplifier with a single transistor VAS driving two Darlington pairs for the final current gain stage.

 ### Input stage
-After the customary DC-blocking capacitor and RF filter, the signal is fed into a long tailed pair differential amplifier that's enhanced with an active current sink and current mirror loads.
-The active sink and load helped improve both distortion and frequency response.
-The bias current of the LTP is set to approximately 240uA.
+After the customary DC-blocking capacitor and RF filter, the signal is fed into a long tailed pair differential amplifier that's enhanced to an active current sink and current mirror loads.
+The active sink and load helps improve both distortion and frequency response.
+The bias current of the LTP is set to approximately 600uA.
 The LTP and its current mirrors are mounted on a separate copper island for maximum heat condudctivity between the transistors.
 The feedback is fed through a 22k/1k voltage divider, yielding about 23x amplification.
 This is a conservative estimate and may have to be adjusted when testing the physical build.

 ### Voltage amplification/drive stage
 I went for a very simple single-sided design here.
 I've gotten many suggestions that I should try a dual differential design instead, but the current design seems good enough, so I stuck with it.
-The VAS has a 50p compensation capacitor which appears to be enough to provide ample phase margin.
+The VAS has a 47p compensation capacitor which appears to be enough to provide ample phase margin.

 ### Output stage biasing
 The output stage is biased using a servo transistor driven by a constant current sink.
-The BD139 won the servo as chosen just because it's easy to mount on a heat sink together with the power components for good heat conductivity between components.
+The BD139 for the servo as chosen just because it's easy to mount on a heat sink together with the power components for good heat conductivity between components.
 A much less powerful transistor works too, but would have been harder to attach to the heat sink.